sempare/sempare-delphi-template-engine/docs/commercial.license.md

-# SEMPARE LIMITED Sempare Template license agreement
+# SEMPARE LIMITED Sempare Template Engine for Delphi license agreement

-The commercial license for Sempare Template gives you the right to:
+The commercial license for Sempare Template Engine for Delphi gives you the right to:

 - use the library for development of applications or any type of software module in general by a single named developer
 - sell any commercial compiled application using the library